libocca/occa/README.md

 ### Linux

-For conveinence, the shell script `configure.sh` has been provided drive the Cmake build.
+For convenience, the shell script `configure.sh` has been provided drive the Cmake build.
 Compilers, flags, and other build parameters can be adjusted there.
 By default OCCA will be built and installed in `./build` and `./install`.

 The following demonstrates a typical sequence of shell commands to build, test, and install occa:
 ```